About

 History of CTI-CFF

-The Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security (CTI-CFF) is a multilateral partnership of six countries working together to sustain extraordinary marine and coastal resources by addressing crucial issues such as food security, climate change and marine biodiversity.
+The Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security (CTI-CFF) is a multilateral partnership of six countries working together to sustain extraordinary marine and coastal resources by addressing crucial issues such as food security, climate change, and marine biodiversity.

-Recognizing the critical need to safeguard the region’s marine and coastal resources, in 2009, Indonesian President Yudhoyono inspired other leaders in the region to launch the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF) through the signing of the Leaders Declaration.
+Recognizing the critical need to safeguard the region’s marine and coastal resources, in 2009, Indonesian President Yudhoyono inspired other leaders in the region to launch the Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security (CTI-CFF) through the signing of the Leaders Declaration.

 At the Leader’s Summit in 2009, these governments agreed to adopt a 10-year CTI-CFF Regional Plan of Action (CTI RPOA) to safeguard the region’s marine and coastal biological resources.
 The RPOA has five (5) goals: strengthening the management of seascapes; promoting an ecosystem approach to fisheries management; establishing and improving effective management of marine protected areas; improving coastal community resilience to climate change; and protecting threatened species.

-Through the CTI-CFF, the Coral Triangle Member Parties have agreed to apply people-centered biodiversity conservation, sustainable development, poverty reduction and equitable benefit sharing.
-The CTI-CFF seeks to address both poverty reduction through economic development, food security, sustainable livelihoods for coastal communities and biodiversity conservation through the protection of species, habitats and ecosystems.
+Through the CTI-CFF, the Coral Triangle Member Parties have agreed to apply people-centered biodiversity conservation, sustainable development, poverty reduction, and equitable benefit sharing.
+The CTI-CFF seeks to address both poverty reduction through economic development, food security, sustainable livelihoods for coastal communities, and biodiversity conservation through the protection of species, habitats, and ecosystems.

 Where we are

 Despite their significant value, the coral reef ecosystems of the Coral Triangle are among the most threatened in the world.
-Approximately 95% are at risk - overfishing has affected almost every reef in the region, destructive fishing practices are common, land-based pollution is significant, and coastal development is a growing threat.
+Approximately 95% are at risk.
+Overfishing has affected almost every reef in the region, destructive fishing practices are common, land-based pollution is significant, and coastal development is a growing threat.
 The future threats from climate change and ocean acidification will compound these problems.
-Working collaboratively with development partners, non-government organizations and communities, the CTI achieved several milestones towards better management and conservation practices of these valuable ecosystems and resources.
+Working collaboratively with development partners, non-government organizations, and communities, the CTI achieved several milestones towards better management and conservation practices of these valuable ecosystems and resources.

-CTI-CFF operates through five (5) Technical Working Groups which mirrors the RPOA goals.
+CTI-CFF operates through five (5) Technical Working Groups, which mirrors the RPOA goals.

 One of the CTI goals aims to establish a fully functioning and effectively managed region-wide Coral Triangle Marine Protected Area System (CTMPAS).
 Under the Marine Protected Areas (MPA) Working Group, significant progress has been made towards advancing common understanding of CTMPAS – how to improve management effectiveness and how to design and establish MPA networks.

 The impacts of climate change are a real threat to the eyes of the CT6, and countries have developed a Region-wide Early Action Plan for Climate Change Adaptation (REAP) as the first deliverable of the CTI-CFF.
-The Plan requires, amongst others, putting in place effective adaptation measures for coastal communities and investing on the ability to conduct climate change vulnerability assessments and to plan for improving resilience of coastal communities.
+The Plan requires, amongst others, putting in place effective adaptation measures for coastal communities and investing in the ability to conduct climate change vulnerability assessments and to plan for improving the resilience of coastal communities.

 The Regional Secretariat

-All of the CT6 countries have ratified the “Agreement on the Establishment on the Regional Secretariat of the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF)” which forms the foundation from which the Regional Secretariat shall operate.
+All of the CT6 countries have ratified the “Agreement on the Establishment on the Regional Secretariat of the Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security (CTI-CFF),” which forms the foundation from which the Regional Secretariat shall operate.

 Registration with the United Nations Secretary General